wp-plugins/wp-spamshield/readme.txt

 = 1.9.0.1 =
 *released 06/03/15*

-* Fixed bug that caused a conflict with the WP Remote plugin.
+* Fixed a bug that caused a conflict with the WP Remote plugin.

 = 1.9 =
 *released 06/02/15*